feathersui/feathersui-starling/documentation/help/markdown/theme-assets.md

 -   fonts/pf\_ronda\_seven.fnt

 As you can see, the bitmap font file that `MinimalMobileThemeWithAssetManager` uses is in a separate directory from the image files.
-The parent directory of `images` and `fonts` is the real “root” directory for this theme's files.
+The parent directory of `images` and `fonts` is the real "root" directory for this theme's files.

 ### Loading assets with a custom asset manager